Adversarr/fast-robust-laplacians-py/README.md

 [![actions status windows](https://github.com/nmwsharp/robust-laplacians-py/workflows/Test%20Windows/badge.svg)](https://github.com/nmwsharp/robust-laplacians-py/actions)
 [![PyPI](https://img.shields.io/pypi/v/robust-laplacian?style=plastic)](https://pypi.org/project/robust-laplacian/)

-A Python package for high-quality Laplace matrices on meshes and point clouds. `pip install robust_laplacian`
+A Python package for high-quality Laplace matrices on meshes and point clouds. `pip install fast_robust_laplacian`

 The Laplacian is at the heart of many algorithms across geometry processing, simulation, and machine learning.
 This library builds a high-quality, robust Laplace matrix which often improves the performance of these algorithms, and wraps it all up in a simple, single-function API!